 Check out the full schedule of bowl games to see when, where and how you can catch all the action.

-Between December 20, 2019 and January 13, 2020, there are 41 bowl games and the national championship.
-Most of these games will be broadcast on ESPN with a few on ABC, CBS, CBSSN, FOX and FOX Sports 1.
-So, if you want to catch all the action and you don’t have cable or satellite service, you’ll need to consider paying for a streaming service for at least a month.
+Between December 16, 2022 and January 9, 2023, there are 42 bowl games plus the national championship.
+Most of these games will be broadcast on ESPN with a few on ESPN2, ABC, CBS and FOX.
+So, if you want to catch all the action and you don’t have cable or satellite service, you’ll need to consider paying for a streaming service for a month or two.

 Check your equipment

 Regardless of how you’re watching the games at home, you’ll want to make sure your entertainment equipment, connections and cables provide peak performance.
 If an upgrade is in order, check out these Philips HDMI and coax cables, antennas and universal remotes that range from basic to innovative.
-And, when the game goes into overtime, but your guests’ phone batteries don’t, a charging station using surge protector wall taps and power strips can make you the MVP.
+And, when the game goes into overtime, but your guests’ phone batteries don’t, a charging station using surge protector wall taps and power strips can make you the MVP of your watch party.
 These colorful charging cables from Philips add to the fun and may even coordinate with your team’s colors.